Skip to main content

 2. Enter the company name or ticker symbol

-4. Click the filing date to see the document
+4. Click the most recent filing date to open the document

-5. Use Ctrl+F to search for “Summary Compensation Table”
+5. Use Ctrl+F (or Cmd+F) to search for “Summary Compensation Table” or “Pay Ratio”

 Common Pitfalls When Reading Proxy Statements

-• Grant date value ≠ realized value.
+• Grant-date fair value ≠ realized value.
 Stock awards in the SCT are valued at grant.
-The CEO may ultimately receive much more or less depending on stock price and PSU achievement.
+The CEO may ultimately receive much more (if stock rises and PSU targets are exceeded) or much less (if stock falls and PSUs miss).

-• Pension swings distort totals.
-Changes in pension value can add millions or subtract millions from reported compensation without any actual payment change.
+• Pension swings distort year-over-year totals.
+A change in the actuarial discount rate can add or subtract millions from reported compensation without any actual payment change.
+Some companies now report a Compensation Actually Paid (CAP) figure under Item 402(v) to address this.

 • Special awards spike one year.
-Sign-on, retention, or make-whole awards can make one year look dramatically different from the trend.
+Sign-on, retention, or make-whole grants can make one year look dramatically different from the trend.
+The CD&A typically calls these out.